'Frozen' princess promises hot Christmas for struggling toymaker

 TURNAROUND YEAR

-Elsa, the misunderstood princess with a magical ability to create ice and snow, has emerged as a hot favorite character among girls since "Frozen" released in November.
+Elsa, the misunderstood princess with a magical ability to create ice and snow, has emerged as a hot favourite character among girls since "Frozen" released in November.

 Jakks' Snow Glow version is a baby-faced doll with a dress that lights up and she sings the Oscar winning song "Let it Go" from the movie.